Tom-Achache/Biomes-Objects/README.md

 The idea of this project is to apply Deep Learning to satellite images, in order to recognize biomes and land objects.
 I used [Keras](https://keras.io) to build the DL models.

-## Setup

-This project was made on Google Colab, to speed up the training of the NNs, but can be run without it.
-In that case, please ignore the first section of the notebook.

 ## Data description

 I used the UC Merced Land Use Dataset, that can be downloaded [here](http://weegee.vision.ucmerced.edu/datasets/landuse.html).
 I included it in the repository for conveniance.
 This dataset has 21 classes, which are combinations of biomes (forest, agricultural...) and land objects/constructions (airplane, tennis court...).